Domestic Asset Protection Trust

 Domestic Asset Protection Trusts

-Domestics trusts are those which are formed inside the USA rather than traditional offshore havens such as Nevis, Cook Islands, Bahamas, Isle of Man, etc. US domiciled trusts are generally seen more favorably by the IRS and similar benefits without needing to trust an overseas trustee.
+Domestic Trusts are those that are formed inside the USA rather than traditional offshore havens such as Nevis, Cook Islands, Bahamas, Isle of Man, etc. US-domiciled Trusts are generally seen more favorably by the IRS and have similar benefits without needing to trust an overseas trustee.

 Are You a Good Candidate for a DAPT?